 A sound is a form of energy that is produced by vibrating bodies.
 It requires a medium for its propagation.
 Hence, sound cannot propagate in a vacuum as there will be no material to transfer sound waves.
 The sound is produced by the back and forth motion of the object.
 This is known as sound vibration.
 It is also known as oscillatory motion.
-The regular rhythmic back and forth movement is referred to as the oscillation.
+The regular rhythmic back-and-forth movement is referred to as oscillation.